emdoyle/tensorflow_stuff/docs/RealLearning.md

 compare_results(["cannabis"])
 ```

-    {'accuracy': 0.8433333, 'loss': 0.40682358, 'rmse': 0.86066353, 'global_step': 100000}
+    {'accuracy': 0.81333333, 'loss': 0.22922964, 'rmse': 0.84780484, 'global_step': 100000}
-    Accuracy: 84.33%
+    Accuracy: 81.33%
     Comparing 200:200
-    cannabis Accuracy: 73.500000%
+    cannabis Accuracy: 75.000000%
-    cannabis Sensitivity: 72.566372%
+    cannabis Sensitivity: 74.545455%
-    cannabis Specificity: 74.712644%
+    cannabis Specificity: 75.555556%

-This estimator runs 100,000 training steps pretty quickly (about a minute and a half on my laptop), and has achieved better accuracy than we have seen so far on this dataset.
+This estimator runs 100,000 training steps pretty quickly (about two minutes on my laptop), and has achieved better accuracy than we have seen so far on this dataset.
 A few choices that I made with this model are:

 1. Used polynomial decay to decay the learning rate.
   * This slows the learning rate as the model sees more examples to avoid overshooting a local loss minimum